The Mycelium Effect: Why the Portfolio Is a Living Network

 But the market does not work like fifty separate spreadsheets.
 When stress hits one corner of the portfolio, it does not stay there.
 It propagates through correlations, sensitivities, and exposure structures before it becomes visible at the P&L level.

 A tariff headline does not only affect the obvious sector.
-Research from the San Francisco Fed on tariff announcements has shown that the market reaction extends well beyond the direct targets — energy, financials, industrials, healthcare, real estate all showed anomalous negative reactions.
-The stress traveled through connections that traditional sector analysis does not capture.
+Empirical research on trade policy shocks has consistently shown that the market reaction extends well beyond the direct targets: stress propagates through supply chains, financial linkages, and cross-sector sensitivity before traditional sector analysis can capture it.

 The Mycelium Metaphor